 So let's take a view from players as to how Colonial has set up in the past and what specific skills it requires:

-Matt Kuchar (2014): "It was interesting watching Brian Palmer go around last year, being a local guy that plays here quite a bit.
+Matt Kuchar (2014): "It was interesting watching Ryan Palmer go around last year, being a local guy that plays here quite a bit.
 When you feel like it's more your home course when you're playing just for fun, you're not playing out of irons, irons just aren't that much fun to hit off the tee.
 So Ryan is used to hitting driver off most tees.
-So hitting drivers off the tee, I flip‑flop every now and then between a driver, sometimes as a 3‑wood.
+So hitting drivers off the tee, I flip flop every now and then between a driver, sometimes as a 3 wood.
 Watching a local guy pull driver there, maybe there is something to it.
-I hit driver there a bit, but that being said, my drive is a little different than some of the longer guys than some of the longer guys.
+I hit driver there a bit, but that being said, my drive is a little different than some of the longer guys.
 But my driving accuracy is pretty strong.
 I think that's a strength of mine.
 I try to use those strengths on certain holes where I can take an advantage.
 Maybe 9, if I'm feeling good with the driver to make that into a birdie hole and try to turn what a lot of times to get a par and get out of there into a legitimate shot at making birdie."

 Incoming form of winners since 2010:

-For the record, here's the breakdown of pure Bentgrass PGA Tour victors in the field since 2008:
+For the record, here's the breakdown of Bentgrass PGA Tour victors in the field since 2008:

 It's clear that experience wins around Colonial with only World Number 1 (at the time) Adam Scott winning here with less than 4 tournament appearances prior.
 But as I mentioned earlier, both short-game specialists or grinding ball-strikers can get the job done on this classical test where scoring is generally mid-teens or higher.
-Look for strong wedge players and consistent long iron players.
+With some challenging wind in play this week, scores may well take a turn for the worse, so I see scoring being slightly higher.
+Look for technical grinders and consistent long iron players.